intelligence38000/android-docs/src/pages/maps/overview/location-component.md

 		// Get an instance of the component val locationComponent = mapboxMap?.locationComponent

-		// Activate with options
+		// Activate with a built LocationComponentActivationOptions object locationComponent?.activateLocationComponent(LocationComponentActivationOptions.builder(this, style).build())
-		locationComponent?.activateLocationComponent(this, mapboxMap?.style!!)

 		// Enable to make component visible
 		locationComponent?.isLocationComponentEnabled = true